 Unfortunately, pet dogs are not spared from similar types of pain.
-Without you knowing it, they could be experiencing all kinds of headaches, back aches and joint pain.
-You may notice that they whine sometimes when you touch certain parts of their bodies.
-This usually indicates some degree of pain or tenderness around that particular body part.
+They experience all kinds of similar issues such as headaches, back aches and joint pain.
+You may notice that they whine when you touch certain parts of their bodies.
+This usually indicates some degree of pain or tenderness around that particular area.

 So, should you give Motrin to a dog in pain?
-Will it have the same effect on them and ease their suffering too?
+Will this over-the-counter medicine ease their suffering safely and effectively?

 Can I Give My Dog Motrin?
 Answer: No